 Finally, keep in mind a few more points:

 - No turning back.
 A Roth conversion is a permanent decision.
-You used to be able to reverse (“recharacterize”) a conversion, but that option was eliminated as part of the 2017 tax legislation.

 - Only one part of a bigger plan.
 Evaluating Roth conversions should be coordinated with a broader retirement income strategy, including your Social Security claiming decision and the order you draw from different accounts.